In 2021, it’s no wonder that 90% of people follow at least one business or brand on Instagram.

 Step 1: Get a business account

-You can start by creating a business account or simply switching from your personal account to a business account.
+You can start by creating a business account or simply switching from your account to a business account.

 - Start by downloading the Instagram app or open the web version of Instagram